MPh-py/MPh/docs/limitations.md

 installations to that search path will lead to name collisions.
 One could work around the issue by wrapping a Python program using MPh in a shell script that sets the environment variable only for that one process.
-Or have the Python program start the Comsol session in a subprocess.
+Or have the Python program run the Comsol session in another Python subprocess.
 However, none of this is ideal.
 Starting the client should work without any of these detours.

 The function [`mph.start()`](api/mph.start) exists to navigate these platform differences.
 On Windows, it starts a stand-alone client in order to profit from the better start-up performance.
 On Linux and macOS, it creates a local session in client–server mode so that no shell configuration is required up front.
-This behavior is reflected in the configuration option "session", accessible via [`mph.option()`](api/mph.config), which is set to `'platform-dependent'` by default.
+This behavior is reflected in the configuration option `'session'`, accessible via [`mph.option()`](api/mph.config), which is set to `'platform-dependent'` by default.
 It could also be set to `'stand-alone'` or `'client-server'` before calling [`start()`](api/mph.start) in order to override the default behavior.

+Performance in client–server mode is noticeably worse in certain scenarios, not just at start-up.
+If functions access the Java API frequently, such as when navigating the model tree, perhaps even recursively as [`mph.tree()`](api/mph.tree) does, then client–server mode can be slower by a large factor compared to a stand-alone client.
+Rest assured though that simulation run-times are not affected.

 [tests]:  https://github.com/John-Hennig/mph/tree/master/tests